 Syracuse has been a commanding force in men's college lacrosse for many years.
 The program took home its first title in 1983, and then dominated for three straight years from 1988-1990.
 Twin brothers Paul and Gary Gait played for the Orange and set numerous records and popularized behind-the-back passing and scoring.
 Syracuse won the 1990 championship that was later vacated because of NCAA violations.
 The last championship came in 2009, but the Orange was national runner-up in 2013 to Duke.

 Championships: 1974, 1978, 1979, 1980, 1984, 1985, 1987, 2005, 2007

-While Johns Hopkins is a decorated program with nine national championships, they haven't taken home the title in the past decade.
-They took home the 2007 championship and then lost in the 2008 title game to Syracuse, 13-10.
+While Johns Hopkins is a decorated program with nine national championships, it hasn't taken home the title in the past decade.
+The Blue Jays took home the 2007 championship and then lost in the 2008 title game to Syracuse, 13-10.

 3 (tie).
 Virginia — 6

 Championships: 1972, 1999, 2003, 2006, 2011, 2019